pc-101/Snake-Game/README.md

 Currently incomplete, but functional.

 - Things to do:
-  - Make snake lose a life or die (one of the two) if it hits itself
+  - Make snake die if it hits itself
-  - Implement menu and end game states

 Through this project I was able to learn how to use the SFML library to render graphics, poll for events such as keyboard input, and practice with OOP methods.
 Additionally, I tried to steer away from the "using namespace" practice